ithinkitskevin/spotify-weather/README.md

 ## References

-Utilizes Flask with Python 3.7 and [Spotify API] (https://developer.spotify.com/documentation/web-api/) & [OpenWeatherMap API] (https://openweathermap.org/api).
+Utilizes Flask with Python 3.7 and [Spotify API] (https://developer.spotify.com/documentation/web-api/) & [OpenWeatherMap API] (https://openweathermap.org/api) with OAuth 2.0 Authentication.

 ## What can be done better